charakageethal/grammar2fix/README.md

 cd ~
 ```
 ## Step 2- Run GRAMMAR2FIX on the benchmarks
-Copy the GRAMMAR2FIX repository to the machine execute the following scripts.
+Copy the GRAMMAR2FIX repository to the machine and execute the following scripts.
 ```
 cd grammar2fix
 ./quixbugs_experiments.sh <<path to QuixBugs>> ./introclass_experiments.sh <<path to IntroClass>> ./codeflaws_experiments.sh <<path to Codeflaws>>
 ```
+The .csv files are copied to the grammar2fix/results folder
+## Step 3-Reproduce the results
+Go to the grammar2fix results folder and run "overall_accuracy_benchmarks.R" and "grammar_gen_wise_plots.R".

 ## Setup GenProg
 ```